PG&E shares, debt rebound as regulator soothes bankruptcy fear

 The regulator also said it would start investigating PG&E’s corporate governance, structure and operation in the light of the fires, pointing to a possible break up of the company.

-The regulator’s statement came after PG&E’s stock slumped over 60 percent since last Thursday, when the Camp Fire destroyed the northern California town of Paradise a week ago and killed at least 63 people, making it the deadliest and most destructive wildfire in state history.
+California state Senator Bill Dodd told Reuters it was “too soon” to speculate about future legislation that might provide relief to PG&E in case it is found liable for the Camp Fire, which destroyed the northern California town of Paradise a week ago and killed at least 63 people, making it the deadliest and most destructive wildfire in state history.

+Dodd sponsored legislation passed this year that lets utilities pass some of the costs related to liability from wildfires on to rate-payers, but it did not specifically provide for 2018.

+The CPUC’s statement came after PG&E’s stock slumped over 60 percent since last the fire broke out on Nov 8.

-Investors have feared that without help from California’s government, PG&E could go bankrupt should it eventually be found responsible for the fire.
+Investors have feared that without help from California’s government, PG&E could go bankrupt should it eventually be found responsible for the blaze.
 Even after Friday’s rebound, the stock remains down 50 percent from before the Camp Fire started, erasing nearly $13 billion in market capitalization.

 Reacting to the CPUC’s statements, Citigroup on Friday upgraded PG&E’s stock to “buy” from “neutral”.